PauloVanHuffel/google_ctf_2019_beginner_quest/Cookie_World_Order/README.md

 dirb https://cwo-xss.web.ctfcompetition.com<br />
 the dirb program will go trough a wordlist of common website paths and test them all and return you which ones worked.

-But the xss also gives you an auth token from the admin.
+The xss also gives you an auth token from the admin.
 Adding this in my firefox storage (explained in my Government Agriculture Network write-up) and going again to the /admin page I now get a new page with 3 options:
 - Users
 - Livestreams